 All holes at ceiling level should be filled (around pipes for example) to prevent warm air escaping into the loft space, condensing on the cooler surfaces there and perhaps causing dampness and rot.

-Further information on all aspects of insulation, including advice on choosing a reputable contractor, is available from the National Insulation Association, who can be contacted on 01525 383 313 or by clicking on the link provided in the external links section at the bottom of the page.
+Further information on all aspects of insulation, including advice on choosing a reputable contractor, is available on the National Insulation Association website (external link), or calling 01525 383 313.

 Eurisol are located at: